Home > Health Insurance Marketplace > Rhode Island Heath Insurance Marketplace

-See your Rhode Island health insurance coverage options.
+Rhode Island health insurance Marketplace guide

 Rhode Island has an individual health insurance mandate, which means residents who do not have health insurance in Rhode Island may be subject to a state tax penalty.
-Rhode Island also created a reinsurance program that took effect in 2020, helping to keep pre-subsidy health insurance premiums lower than they would otherwise be.1
+Rhode Island also created a reinsurance program that took effect in 2020, helping to keep pre-subsidy health insurance premiums lower than they would otherwise be.4

 Frequently asked questions about health insurance in Rhode Island